dsgrid/dsgrid/dev/spark_overview.md

 cluster on your laptop we recommend that you use dsgrid in a Windows Subsystem for Linux (WSL2) environment instead of a native Windows environment.

-If you are running in local mode, you will need Hadoop's `windutils.exe` because windows doesn't support HDFS.
+If you are running in local mode, you will need Hadoop's `winutils.exe` because windows doesn't support HDFS.
 If you don’t have winutils.exe installed, you will need to download the wintils.exe and hadoop.dll files from https://github.com/steveloughran/winutils (select the Hadoop version you are using as winutils are specific to Hadoop versions).
 Then copy them into a folder like `C:\hadoop\bin`, set the environment variable `HADOOP_HOME` to, e.g., `C:\hadoop`, and add `%HADOOP_HOME%\bin` to your `PATH`.

 If you get an error like:
 ```